II Care for freshly operated guinea pigs

 - Bring your piggy inside, so you can check on it and the operation wound at least once during the first night after the operation.
 Many exotics clinics are now increasingly keeping animals in overnight if the recovery is not optimal until they have stabilised, but a pigy may still struggle with the appetite when they come home.

-- If the guinea pig is not in a good way and not eating, have it next to your bed at night, so it is easier for you to check up on it and to syringe feed if that is necessary.
+- If your guinea pig is not in a good way and is not eating, have them next to your bed at night, so it is easier for you to check up on them and to syringe feed if that is necessary.

 Supportive home care and syringe feeding

-- VERY IMPORTANT: Please have everything ready to step in with syringe feeding if necessary (i.e. if your guinea pig has lost more than 50g/2 oz) and is not eating normally.
-The best of medical care cannot help if your guinea pig's guts and then body are closing down from lack of nourishment!
+- If possible with a planned operation, please have everything ready to step in with syringe feeding if necessary (i.e. if your guinea pig has lost more than 50g/2 oz) or if they are not eating normally.
+The best of medical care cannot help if your guinea pig's guts and then body are closing down from lack of nourishment.

 - Pain, the anaesthetics used in the operation or the antibiotic that you need to give post-op can all dampen or kill the appetite.
 Any antibiotic is an appetite dampener/killer, as it does not just targeting the bacteria that cause infection, but also the bacteria in the gut that are vital for digesting food.